Signed in as:

 filler@godaddy.com

-Let us take the strain!
-Reduce workload and ensure consistency with complete planning and guidance supplied for every phonics lesson for the first 3 years of schooling.
-Lessons include revision, teaching a new sound or spelling (phases 2-5) , blending for reading and a sentence for dictation.
+Ensure consistency with complete planning and guidance supplied for every phonics lesson for the first 4 years of schooling.
+Lessons are numbered from 1 to 268 and include revision, teaching a new sound or spelling, blending for reading and a sentence for dictation.

 Help pupils both at home and school with these daily activities for reading, spelling and writing.
 Master letter formation at phases 2 and 3 and quickly learn to spell using the read, cover, write method